 What is a Limited Liability Partnership ?

-Every LLP incorporated in Guernsey must have at least 2 members who are admitted in accordance with the members agreement.
-The members can be natural persons or a body corporate.
+Every LLP incorporated in Guernsey must have at least two members.
+A member can be a natural person or a body corporate.

-In Guernsey, every LLP must have a Resident Agent who is an individual member resident in Guernsey or who is a Guernsey Corporate Service Provider.
+Subject to some limited exceptions, every Guernsey LLP must have a Resident Agent who is an individual member resident in Guernsey or who is a Guernsey Corporate Service Provider.

 The legal framework for establishing and operating LLPs is set out in the Limited Liability Partnerships (Guernsey) Law, 2013.